FREQUENTLY ASKED QUESTIONS

 5. All campers must be on flea/tick prevention

-For returning campers, please verify with your veterinarian that all vaccinations are current then forward that information to us at bedandbiscuits@gmail.com.
+Please verify and obtain written confirmation from your veterinarian of all required vaccinations due dates.
+You may email that information to bedandbiscuits@gmail.com before your arrival day.
+Typically, a receipt from your last vet visit will contain vaccine information and is what we need.
 We do not send reminder notices each time a camper has a vaccination expire.
 That information is provided to you by your veterinarian.
 We simply need verification your camper meets our requirements.

-When camp reservations are made an email confirmation is sent indicating the vaccines our system needs updating on.
-We request that you check with your veterinarian regarding the status of those vaccinations then email us the updated information as soon as possible.
+Email confirmations are sent when a reservation is made.
+These confirmations indicate the vaccines our system needs updating on.
+We request that you check with your veterinarian regarding the status of those vaccinations, then email us the updated information, as soon as possible.

 Standard Room